RaspberryPiFoundation/sense-hat-curriculum/en-GB/timer/Timer - notes.md

 ---

 #Introduction:
 In this project, children will learn how to use the Sense HAT LED matrix to display a countdown timer.
+They will also work with RGB colours and Python loops and lists.

 #Online Resources